 How does daddy serve our family right now?
 He works to make money for food and clothes and our home.

 How does mommy serve our family right now?
 She cooks, pays bills, and takes care of us.

-You can serve our family too!
+How are YOU going to serve our family?
 We’re not going to do a “chore” anymore; we’ll do “family service” every morning instead.
 Now, I want you to look around the house for a way you can serve our family.
 If you need ideas, feel free to ask me.

 When I stopped talking, they looked around, unsure at first.
 We can serve in any way we want?
 We can do anything?
 Interesting.

 Initially, they cleaned up a few toys each and were done.
 I thanked them for serving our family and moved on with our day.